port-labs/port-docs/docs/tutorials/search-in-port.md

 ### `between` operator

-The following rule will return entities which were created in the last week:
+The following rule will return Entities which were created in the last week:

 ```json showLineNumbers
 {